Nursing: Practical

 patients.
 Clinical experience will focus on the basic care of the geriatricadult resident

-in the long term care setting.Prerequisite Admission to the LPN program.
-13 Semester
+in the long-term care settings and hospital settings.
+Prerequisite: Admission to the LPN program.

 This course is designed to introduce the student to major concepts theories principles